dpc10ster/RJafrocBook/docs/03-froc-data-format.md

 #### The `lesionID` list member

 * The `lesionID` list member is a `[100 x 3]` array.
-* Essentially it establishes a way of distinguishing between different lesions on a case by naming them.
+* Essentially it establishes a way of distinguishing between different lesions on a case by naming them, or what amounts to the same thing, by labeling them.
 * The problem of distinguishing between different lesions on a case is peculiar to the FROC paradigm.
 * With only one conceptual lesion per diseased case, the ROC paradigm does not face this problem.
 * The second dimension of this array indicates that there is at least one diseased case that has three lesions.